-- 3.4.1 The school will continue to ensure that all pupils across the school receive good teaching, with increasing percentages of outstanding teaching achieved by using our team leaders to: - Set high expectations - · Address any within-school variance - Ensure consistent implementation of the non-negotiables, e.g. marking and feedback - Share good practice within the school and draw on external expertise - Provide high quality CPD - Improve assessment through joint levelling and moderation
+- 3.4.1 The school will continue to ensure that all pupils across the school receive consistently high quality teaching.
+The standard of provision is monitored and evaluated by the leadership team, who: - ✓ Set high expectations. - ✓ Address any within-school variance. - ✓ Ensure consistent implementation of the school's teaching and learning focused policies. - ✓ Share good practice within the school and draw on external expertise. - ✓ Provide high quality CPD. - ✓ Consistently assess outcomes that identify the barriers and to learning and also gaps in pupils' knowledge, skills and understanding.